lumoslabs/automatic-client/bin/README.md

 # Utilizing the Executables

-You can view your _trips_ on the command line.
+You can view your _trips_ and _vehicles_ on the command line.
 This will give you a quick table view of your trips.

 ## Examples

 ```
 bundle exec bin/trips all
+bundle exec bin/vehicles all
 ```

 # TODO